New multiprobe analysis of modified gravity and evolving dark energy: Analysis setup

-\item \textbf{Renormalization scales:} In the redshift space galaxy power spectrum, there are three renormalization scales~: the non-linear scale renormalizing the dark matter field $k_{\rm NL}$, the spatial extension of the observed objects renormalizing the spatial derivative expansion $k_{\rm M}$, and the ``dispersion'' scale renormalizing the velocity products appearing in the redshift-space expansion $k_{\rm R}$.
+\item \textbf{Renormalization scales:} In the redshift-space galaxy power spectrum, there are three renormalization scales~: the nonlinear scale renormalizing the dark matter field $k_{\rm NL}$, the spatial extension of the observed objects renormalizing the spatial derivative expansion $k_{\rm M}$, and the ``dispersion'' scale renormalizing the velocity products appearing in the redshift-space expansion $k_{\rm R}$.
 According to Refs.~\cite{DAmico:2019fhj,DAmico:2021ymi}, we set $k_{\rm M} = k_{\rm NL} = 0.7 \, h {\rm Mpc}^{-1}$ and $k_{\rm R} = 0.25 \, h {\rm Mpc}^{-1}$.
 In addition, we set the mean galaxy number density to $\Bar{n}_g = 4 \cdot 10^{-4} \, ({\rm Mpc}/h)^3$.

 \item \textbf{Priors:} For all the EFT parameters, we impose a Gaussian prior centered on 0 with a width of 2, except for the linear bias parameter $b_1$ where we impose a log-normal prior, $\log b_1\sim \mathcal N(0.8,0.8944)$ (see Refs.~\cite{DAmico:2022osl,DAmico:2022ukl} for all the details on the EFT parameters and the associated priors).
-Following Ref.~\cite{DAmico:2020kxu}, we analytically marginalize all the EFT parameters that enter linearly in the theory, while we vary the other parameters, namely $\{b_1, \, b_2, \, b_5 \}$ (see Ref.~\cite{DAmico:2022ukl}), allowing us to considerably reduce the parameter space probed by the MCMC, going from 41 EFT parameters per skycut to only 3.
-Finally, we consider correlations between the skycuts -- thanks to a multivariate Gaussian prior -- by imposing the EFT parameters to vary by at most $10 \%$ between north and south hemispheres, and by at most $20 \%$ between the low-$z$ and high-$z$ samples (see Refs.~\cite{DAmico:2022osl,Spaar:2023his}).
+Following Ref.~\cite{DAmico:2020kxu}, we analytically marginalize all the EFT parameters that enter linearly in the theory, while we vary the other parameters, namely, $\{b_1, \, b_2, \, b_5 \}$ (see Ref.~\cite{DAmico:2022ukl}), allowing us to considerably reduce the parameter space probed by the MCMC, going from 41 EFT parameters per sky cut to only 3.
+Finally, we consider correlations between the sky cuts--thanks to a multivariate Gaussian prior--by imposing the EFT parameters to vary by at most $10 \%$ between north and south hemispheres, and by at most $20 \%$ between the low-$z$ and high-$z$ samples (see Refs.~\cite{DAmico:2022osl,Spaar:2023his}).

 \item \textbf{Cutoff scales:} For both the power spectrum and the bispectrum, we consider $ k \in [0.01, 0.20] \, h {\rm Mpc}^{-1}$ for the low-$z$ sample and $k \in [0.01, 0.23] \, h {\rm Mpc}^{-1}$ for the high-$z$ sample (see Refs.~\cite{Colas:2019ret,DAmico:2020kxu,DAmico:2022osl}).